 My primary solo shelter between 2004-2008 was a Gossamer Gear Spinnshelter (my review).
 The Spinnshelter was a 9oz tarp using a catenary cut for a taut pitch with doors which can be shut when facing severe conditions.
 Unfortunately this shelter is no longer made, but Hyperlite Mountain Gear Echo and Echo II, MLD Patrol Tarp, and several tarps from Yama Mountain Gear provide similar protection.

 Often bug protection is needed when using a tarp.
 One common method is to use some sort of bivy which I discuss in my Bivy post.
-The other approach is to use a bug shelter, sometimes call a nest or bug bivy which is pitched under the tarp.
+The other approach is to use a bug shelter, sometimes call a nest, net-tent, or bug bivy which is pitched under the tarp.
 Many of these shelters can be used stand-alone in good weather.
 Many of the tarp manufacturers listed below make matching bug shelters.

 High quality tarps are made by Gossamer Gear, Mountain Laurel Designs, Outdoor Equipment Supplier (MacCat), Oware, Rab (acquired Integral Designs), Sea to Summit, Yama Mountain Gear, and Zpacks.
 All of these manufacturers make excellent products.
 Slightly less expensive are the Campmor / Equinox tarps and Bearpaw Gear.
 You will find prices will vary greatly depending on the materials used.